 If you have a disability which requires adapted accommodation, please ensure you declare this when you apply to your course.
 The University will do its best to find you a college with accommodation which is appropriate to your needs.
 Students with disabilities cannot be guaranteed accommodation.

 Neither the University nor its colleges accommodate part-time students.
-If you are a part-time student and need to stay in Oxford, some colleges (Kellogg for example) offer their part-time college members the opportunity to book short-term accommodation.
+If you are a part-time student and need to stay in Oxford, some colleges (such as Kellogg College) offer their part-time college members the opportunity to book short-term accommodation.
 Please speak to your college directly to see if they are able to help you.

 Private accommodation and other resources